Skip to main content

 • Handoffs between contexts are explicit and trackable

 Sessions are created automatically based on the agent's terminal context.
 You can also force a new session with td session --new or label the current one with td session "name".
+Do not start a new session mid-work just to satisfy the review rules — it defeats the audit trail.

 Multi-Agent Workflows